SagnikDe2024/MachineVisionExperiments/README.md

 | learning_rate     | 0.001 |
 | starting_channels | 46    |

-The final model has 875,592 parameters with an estimated parameter size of 3.1 MB.
+The final model has 6 CNN layers and 4 FCN layers.
+It has 875,592 parameters with an estimated parameter size of 3.1 MB.
 A large number of parameters ~60% are taken up by the last CNN (293160) and the first FCN (232957) layer.
-The accuracy achieved for each of the CIFAR-10 classes is shown below.[^1]
+The accuracy[^acc] achieved for each of the CIFAR-10 classes is shown below.[^1]

 | Class | Accuracy (%) |